ngs-docs/angus/jupyter_notebook.rst

 Install on Mac OS X:
 ::
   curl -OL http://repo.continuum.io/archive/Anaconda2-4.1.1-MacOSX-x86_64.sh
-  bash Anaconda2-4.1.1-MacOSX-x86_64.sh
+  bash Anaconda2-4.1.1-MacOSX-x86_64.sh -b

-Type ``Enter`` when prompted, then press Enter through the instructions.
-Be careful not to keep pressing Enter without reading otherwise you will end up saying ```No``.
-You will need to type 'Yes' to continue with the installation.
+(If you are prompted, type ``Enter``, then press Enter through the instructions.
+Be careful not to keep pressing Enter without reading otherwise you will end up saying ``No``.
+You will need to type 'Yes' to continue with the installation.)

 After Anaconda install has finished, type:
 ::